-Federally Qualified Health Centers (FQHCs) are cornerstones of health and wellness for a wide variety of people.
-However, many facilities still fall behind when it comes to integrating technology into their practices.
+Federally Qualified Health Centers (FQHCs) are cornerstones of health and wellness for a wide variety of people in our community.
+However, many health centers still fall behind when it comes to integrating technology into their practices.
 Meeting the needs and expectations of patients requires streamlining processes, increasing accessibility and actively engaging patients—all of which can be helped with a strategic approach to technology integration.

 View Care From The Patient’s Perspective

-To determine what FQHC technology solutions make the most sense for your organization, view the facility from the patient’s perspective.
+As healthcare’s future continues to be driven by technological innovation, consumerization is a key facet shifting its direction as well.
+To determine what FQHC technology solutions make the most sense for your organization, view the health center from the patient’s perspective.
 Where is the most time being spent?
 Are medical professionals often behind in terms of scheduling, and why?
-Do patients regularly miss their follow-up appointments, and if so, for what reason?
+Do patients regularly miss their follow-up appointments (no-shows), and if so, for what reason?